+8801306001200

 3. Clear Cache via File System

 If you are experiencing cache-related issues and want to completely remove Magento’s cache manually, you can do so by deleting the contents of the cache directories.
-This method is particularly useful when dealing with issues like corrupted cache files.
+This method is particularly useful for troubleshooting when other methods fail.

 1. Navigate to the Magento Cache Directories: Magento stores cache data in the following directories: